gwadej/quikdecision_rust/README.md

 # Quick Decision in Rust

-Make random decisions using one of a few different methods.
+Library for making random decisions using one of a few different methods.
+Command line interface available at https://github.com/gwadej/quikdecision-cli.

 ## Interface